Protective Custody

 Based on the memoir by Susan Cernyak-Spatz

-Directed by Dennis Delamar
+Directed for the stage by Dennis Delamar

 Starring Leslie Giles and Paula Baldwin